Molcarrus/Black-Hat-Zig/Payload-Execution/dll/README.md

 # DLL Loader

 Loads a DLL into the current process using `LoadLibraryA`.
-Provide the DLL path as a command line argument and compile with `zig build` on Windows.
+Provide the DLL path as a command line argument and compile with `zig build`.

 > [!IMPORTANT]
 > This includes Windows API so it should be run on Windows